 Waterjet or Laser Cutting, Which Is Better?

 As a manufacturer or fabricator the focus is on cost, speed and cutting capabilities.
-The waterjet and the laser are both capable of cutting a variety of materials at high speeds.
+The waterjet and the laser are both capable of high precision cutting of a variety of materials at high speeds.
 The choice of which one is more accurate, faster, and better for production is determined by your needs and what will bring value to your specific application.

 Micro abrasive waterjet is better when …